-Queensland Conservatorium Griffith University promises yet another captivating year of performance, featuring the talents of award-winning Australian director Bruce Beresford and a host of exceptional emerging and established musicians.
+Queensland Conservatorium Griffith University has unveiled its latest season, promising yet another captivating year of performance, featuring the talents of award-winning Australian director Bruce Beresford and a host of exceptional emerging and established musicians.

-QCGU Director, Professor Scott Harrison, said audiences can expect an incredibly diverse program to suit all musical tastes.
+QCGU Director, Professor Scott Harrison, who is launching the season in an invite-only event this Friday 26 February, said audiences can expect an incredibly diverse program to suit all musical tastes.

 “It is our delight to continue to showcase home-grown talent by staging more than 250 performances to well over 40,000 patrons,” Professor Harrison says.

 “The 2016 season will present classical voice and instrumental, opera, the symphony orchestra, musical theatre, jazz, world music, new music, the Con Big Band, popular music and everything in between.”

 “We’re also proud to announce that Bruce Beresford will join us to direct the annual opera, Benjamin Britten Albert Herring.”

 Britten’s work has particular meaning at Queensland Conservatorium, with the school revisiting the famed comic opera every 15 – 20 years.